Skip to content

 A deposit account can be negative.
 However, good practice requires that you first add a deposit of a large enough sum to cover the subsequent buy transactions, just as you would do with a real broker.

 To deactivate an account, right-click on the account and choose Deactivate account from the context menu.
 The account name will appear greyed out and will no longer be visible in the list of deposit accounts when making a deposit transaction.
-With the Filter icon (top right), you an hide inactive accounts.
+With the Filter icon (top right), you can hide inactive accounts.

 The information pane at the bottom displays the transactions of the selected deposit account in the main pane.
 It consists of two tabs: Transactions and Account balance chart.
 The Transactions tab displays fields such as date, type, amount, and balance of each transaction.
 The Account Balance chart provides a graphical representation of the account balance.
 Due to fewer data points compared to a historical prices graph, the chart may appear more blocked.
 Figure 3 illustrates the balance of the Broker-1 (EUR) account, where the early spikes are the result from deposits followed by purchases on the next day.